 You can visit Porto on one of our European cruises.
 You’ll disembark in the nearby port of Leixoes, where you can sign up for a variety of wine tasting shore excursions.

 Head to the Douro Valley, where you’ll see spectacular vineyards and learn all about the region’s rich winemaking history.
-Take a scenic walking tour around Porto and finish your stroll with a delicious wine tasting.
+Take a scenic walking tour and try a variety of food in Porto, then finish your stroll with a delicious wine tasting.

 On your cruise to Porto, you can also visit the small town of Vila Real and walk around the beautiful gardens of Mateus Palace before ending your day with a wine tasting inside the palace cellars, which date back to the 16th century.